albinso/Tale/README.md

 #### Ghost (ID: 103)
 Inserted when character becomes ghost (upon pressing Release Spirit) and used for periodic entries while ghost.
 No additional fields.

+#### Login (ID: 191)
+Inserted before anything else when logging in.
+Serves as a marker so we don't have to guess by looking at timestamps.

 #### Death (ID: 201)
 Inserted immediately upon character death.
 Additional field: the name of the source of the killing damage.
 This can be one of the environmental categories, a mob name or a player name.